abipalli/semioverse/README.md

 ## Merge to Earn 💰🔄🧩

 We will be setting up [Merge to Earn](https://mte.slice.so/) on this repository.
+Shares of the Merge to Earn slicer do not represent shares of ownership over this project in any form, rather they represent only shares of the tokens that pass through the slicer.